spacetelescope/specviz/docs/developer.rst

 by an instance of the :class:`~specviz.core.plugin.Plugin` class (more on this in the <Plugins> section).

-Within a single SpecViz application, multiple, independent |Workspace|s can be created.
+Within a single SpecViz application, multiple, independent |Workspace| objects can be created.
 Each workspace its own internal |DataListModel| and therefore maintains a completely separate set of data items.
 Workspaces themselves contain all the interactive elements a user will see, including the main tool